raphlinus/raphlinus.github.io/_posts/2024-01-29-good-parallel-computer.md

 ## Conclusion

 In his talk shortly before retirement, Nvidia GPU architect Erik Lindholm [said][Erik Lindholm talk] (in the context of work creation and queuing systems), "my career has been about making things more flexible, more programmable.
 It's not finished yet.
 There's one more step that I feel that needs to be done, and I've been pursuing this at Nvidia Research for many years."
 I agree, and my own work would benefit greatly.
 Now that he has retired, it is not clear who will take up the mantle.
 It may be Nvidia disrupting their previous product line with a new approach as they have in the past.
 It may be an upstart AI accelerator making a huge grid of low power processors with vector units, that just happens to be programmable.
 It might be CPU efficiency cores evolving to become so efficient they compete with GPUs.
-Unlikely but perhaps not impossible, Intel might even ship Larrabee.

 Or it might not happen at all.
 On the current trajectory, GPUs will squeeze out incremental improvements on existing graphics workloads at the cost of increasing complexity, and AI accelerators will focus on improving the throughput of slop generation to the exclusion of everything else.